PaulHaeussler/sadpanda_extension/README.md

 Please note: You can only roll a random site if youre already on sadpanda, if you click the button on some other page (google or smt), it won't work

+In case for some reason there is no window showing when you click on Load unpacked extension, drag the app folder into the window